 OUR CLEAR, EASY PROCESS

-- Two Free workshops: Introduction to Estate Planning and Long-term Care and Medicaid Planning provide overviews of the essential elements of an estate plan that works for you!
+- Free workshops: Introduction to Estate Planning and Long-term Care and Medicaid Planning provide overviews of the essential elements of an estate plan that works for you!
 Register here!

 - Initial Meeting: After an introduction to our process is complete, this meeting focuses on reviewing and prioritizing your estate planning goals.
 We also review asset ownership, tilting issues and finally line up the steps needed to insure your plan meets your expectations.